-Don’t forget that staying "Safe at Home" includes water safety, too!
+Don’t forget that staying "Safe at Home" includes first aid and water safety, too!
 Drowning is a leading cause of death in children, but is totally preventable by things like learning how to swim, how to respond to emergencies, and overall learning how to behave safely in and around water.
 Explore the free resources and fun activities listed below, and remember, water safety actually begins at home!

 Fun Activities for KidsAmerican Red Cross - Water Safety for Kids